aris-infosec/ssd-recovery-resistance/README.md

 PATTERN: RANDOM
 ```

-This marker is included in:
+Markers are included in:

 * HTML files
 * TXT files
 * JPEG files
 * other recovery-test data where practical

-This makes later PhotoRec recovery testing much more useful because recovered files can be traced back to their original run.
+This allows recovered files to be traced back to their original run and pattern.

 ---

 # SHA-256 Manifest

-The tool can generate a SHA-256 manifest for generated test files.
+The tool can create a SHA-256 manifest for generated test files.

-This allows recovered files to be compared against their original test data.
+This allows recovered files to be compared against their originals.

 Example workflow: